S. S. Ramasami Padayatchiyar: Early life

 Padayatchiyar was born in a Vanniyar family at the South Arcot district of Madras Presidency on 16 September 1918.
-He studied till high school and did not pursue any further education.
+He studied till high school and did not pursue further education.
 He entered politics and founded the Tamil Nadu Toilers Party in 1951.

 Tamil Nadu Toilers Party

 Tamil Nadu Toilers Party was created by Padayatchiyar and members of the Vanniyar caste during the 1950s.
 In 1951, Vanniyars convened a major conference of the Vanniyar Kula Kshatriya Sangam.
-M. A. Manickavelu Naicker, a lawyer and S. S. Ramasami Padayatchi, 33-year-old high school graduate, Chairman of the Cuddalore Municipal school and member of the South Arcot district board were participants of the conference among others.
+M. A. Manickavelu Naicker, a lawyer and S. S. Ramasami Padayatchi, 33-year-old high school graduate, chairman of the Cuddalore Municipal school and member of the South Arcot district board were participants of the conference among others.
 The conference which intended to organise Vanniyars on a statewide basis failed due to traditional local loyalties.
-South Arcot and Salem Vanniyars under Padayatchiyars's leadership formed Tamil Nadu Toilers party whereas Vanniyars from North Arcot and Chengalpattu under Naicker formed Commonweal Party.
-The partnership of Tamil Nadu toilers party & Commonweal party ensured success in 25 M.L.A. constituencies & 4 members of parliament, after which a problem in Madras legislative assembly on 1954 came to a solution to take referendum in assembly for Indian National Congress to prove its majority to form government, where Kamaraj of INC was supported by S.S.
-Ramaswamy Padayatchiyar & Manickavelu Naicker to become Chief Minister of Madras presidency.
+South Arcot and Salem Vanniyars under Padayatchiyar's leadership formed Tamil Nadu Toilers Party whereas Vanniyars from North Arcot and Chengalpattu under Naicker formed Commonweal Party.
+The partnership of Tamil Nadu Toilers Party and Commonweal Party ensured success in 25 MLA constituencies and 4 members of parliament, after which a problem in Madras legislative assembly on 1954 came to a solution to take referendum in assembly for Indian National Congress to prove its majority to form government, where Kamaraj of INC was supported by S.S.
+Ramaswamy Padayatchiyar and Manickavelu Naicker to become Chief Minister of Madras presidency.